faizanshami/AI-Financial-Document-Organizer/workflow/README.md

-This folder contains the exported n8n workflow
+This folder contains the JSON file